 The pelvic bone is the most common site for a marrow biopsy, but a doctor might use other bones.

-- Once the biopsy site is numb, the healthcare provider makes a small incision at the biopsy site.
+- Once the biopsy site is numb, the healthcare professional makes a small incision at the biopsy site.
 Bone marrow aspiration usually takes place first.
 The medical professional will use a syringe to take a liquid sample of the bone marrow cells.

 Does a bone marrow biopsy hurt?